promised-ai/lace/README.md

 ## Future

+### Prioritized TODOs
+- [ ] Doctests with test dataset loaders
+- [ ] States should have runners that monitor the number of iterations and the estimated time remaining, and should be able to stop states early and write outputs
+    - [ ] Run-progress monitoring via daemon process or similar.
+Should be able to get output via CLI.
+    - [ ] incremental output in case runs are terminated early (`write_cpt` arg)
+- [ ] All mi uses quadrature, fallback to MC integration.

 ### Usability and stability
 - [ ] PIT should work for discrete & categorical distributions
 - [ ] Logger messages from `engine.run`